27 January 2015 Author Lucy Maroncha Country Kenya Filed in Prevention and treatment of HIV

 I am a journalist online and print media located in Nairobi, Kenya.
 I am a passionate writer for writing about health and I have been writing there 15 years.
 My best stories are in reproductive and sexual health and HIV.

-Any resemblance to the Brazilian scenario is not entirely coincidental.
-It is always the religious driving entire populations towards the epidemics in the name of morality that they preach and do not practice
+Edição: Claudio SouzaNote from the Seropositive Web Site Editor.
+Any similarity to the Brazilian scenario is not mere coincidence.
+It is always the religious who lead entire populations towards epidemics in the name of a moral which they preach and do not practice